hyugo1/memorizingGame/README.md

 # Memorizing Game using Javascript
-This is a game where you continuously flip cards until you find matching pairs, inspired by the childhood game 神経衰弱.
+Welcome to the Memory Card Game.
+Test your memory and concentration as you flip cards to find matching pairs.
+JavaScript, HTML, and CSS come together to create an engaging and visually appealing gaming experience.

+## How to play
+- Click on cards to flip them.
+- Match pairs to score points.
+- The player with the most pairs wins!
+Are you ready to challenge your memory skills?
+Click to start the game now!

-- Menu Page before starting
+### Menu Page
 ![Local Image](title1.png)

-- A preview of the game.
-The player who can flip the most pairs becomes the winner.
+### Gameplay Preview
 ![Local Image](game2.png)
 ![Local Image](game1.png)

-JavaScript, HTML and CSS was employed for the design and animation of this game.
+## Technologies Used
+- JavaScript: Powers the game's logic and interactivity, and dealt with certain animations.
+- HTML: Provides the structure for the web page.
+- CSS: Enhances the visual aesthetics and animations.

+## Features
+- Interactive and animated design.
+- Player-friendly menu page.
+- Real-time gameplay with dynamic card flipping